- Clever use of elevation changes.

 Golf Course Review

 Perhaps the best-known golf course architect past or present is Dr Alister MacKenzie.
 His work around the world, particularly in the sand-belt of Australia and on the Monterrey peninsula, gains constant and growing acclaim.
 Also, each year his godlike status is further reinforced by the masses who tune in each year to The Masters.
 A world away in the peak district of Derbyshire, England sits Cavendish Golf Club in the Victorian spa town of Buxton.

 What is immediately discernible is the variety and quality of the greens.
 The first green is heart-shaped.
 The second?
 Wide, shallow and oblong rewarding a shot hit to the correct distance.
 The third - kidney-shaped.
 The fourth - similar to the second but turned 90 degrees to reward accuracy and allow for a slight miscalculation with regards to distance.
-The false fronts on five, fourteen and fifteen all give the visual impression of a large green which plays much smaller.
+The false fronts on five, fourteen and fifteen all give the visual impression of a large green that plays much smaller.
 The same praise is lauded for all eighteen.

 Cavendish is undulating moorland with challenging side slopes.
 Because of the topography, there are exquisite views and a little hill climbing.
 The first three holes are seemingly straight from tee to green but must be played as doglegs.
 A ravine is used to add interest on the first three holes and the closing hole.
 The same ravine is hit across on the first and third tees.
 It is hit over on the approach to the second and final greens.